nicklockwood/iCarousel/README.md

 The maximum distance that a non-wrapped carousel will bounce when it overshoots the end.
 This is measured in multiples of the itemWidth, so a value of 1.0 would means the carousel will bounce by one whole item width, a value of 0.5 would be half an item's width, and so on.
 The default value is 1.0;

-	@property (nonatomic, assign) BOOL scrollEnabled;
+	@property (nonatomic, assign, getter = isScrollEnabled) BOOL scrollEnabled;

 Enables and disables user scrolling of the carousel.
 The carousel can still be scrolled programmatically if this property is set to NO.

 	@property (nonatomic, readonly) NSInteger numberOfItems;

-The number of items currently displayed in the carousel (read only).
+The number of items in the carousel (read only).
 To set this, implement the `numberOfItemsInCarousel:` dataSource method.
+Note that not all of these item views will be loaded or visible at a given point in time - the carousel loads item views on demand as it scrolls.

 	@property (nonatomic, readonly) NSInteger numberOfPlaceholders;